redpwn/admin-bot/README.md

 * `timeout`: the timeout in milliseconds for each admin bot visit
 * `handler`: a function which returns a `Promise` and accepts the submitted URL and a [Puppeteer `BrowserContext`](https://pptr.dev/#?show=api-class-browsercontext)

+To mitigate possible Chrome vulnerabilities, V8 DCHECKs are enabled and JIT/WebAssembly/asm.js are disabled.

 ## Terraform Configuration

 ### GCP